john-cd/rust_howto/bk/later/categories/virtualization/containers.md

 ```

 - Build your image: `docker build -t myapp .`.
-- If your [cloud][p-cloud]{{hi:Cloud}} uses a different CPU architecture than your development machine (e.g., you are on a Mac M1 and your cloud provider is amd64), you'll want to build the image for that platform, e.g.: `docker build --platform=linux/amd64 -t myapp .`.
+- If your [cloud][p~cloud]{{hi:Cloud}} uses a different CPU architecture than your development machine (e.g., you are on a Mac M1 and your cloud provider is amd64), you'll want to build the image for that platform, e.g.: `docker build --platform=linux/amd64 -t myapp .`.
 - Start your application by running: `docker compose up --build`.

 {{#include refs.incl.md}}